qstesiro/sonarlint-intellij/README.md

 For SonarLint support questions ("How do I?", "I got this error, why?", ...), please first read the [FAQ](https://community.sonarsource.com/t/frequently-asked-questions/7204) to learn how to get your logs, and then head to the [SonarSource forum](https://community.sonarsource.com/c/help/sl).
 Before creating a new topic, please check if your question has already been answered because there is a chance that someone has already had the same issue.

 Be aware that this forum is a community, and the standard pleasantries are expected (_Hello, Thank you, I appreciate the reply, etc_).
 If you don't get an answer to your thread, you should sit on your hands for at least three days before bumping it.
-Operators are not standing b, but the Teams and Community Managers know that your questions are important. :-)
+Operators are not standing by, but the Teams and Community Managers know that your questions are important. :-)

 Contributing
 ------------